Chair - Simon Perry

 Jon is a Corporate Partner at TLT, the Bristol-headquartered national law firm, where he focuses on venture capital, private equity and M&A transactions in the technology and media sectors.
 He leads TLT's work with fast growth companies, holds an MSc in Entrepreneurship (Distinction) from the University of Bristol and is the author of "Business Law for the Entrepreneur".
 He is also a member of the Advisory Board of Engine Shed, Bristol's innovation hub.

-Lisa is Industry Delivery Manager at Creative Skillset, with focus on the Film Skills Fund and related activity.
-Previously she headed up Creative England’s skills delivery strategy, covering professional development for businesses, talent and crew across Film, Games & Digital.
+A skills and talent development consultant, Lisa headed up the 2017 re-shape of Creative Skillset’s Film skills fund and led on Creative England’s skills strategy, covering professional development for talent and crew in Film, Games & Digital.
+She also set up the training strand of the iFeatures first-feature initiative.
 A former Interactive Producer, including at Peter Gabriel’s Real World, Lisa brings over 20 years of single and multi-platform production experience.

-Will is the Senior Programme Manager for the British Council’s Film department where he advises the organisation’s offices in the Americas and EU Europe on their year-round film activity, creating contexts for international exchange and collaboration.
-He oversees the Short Film Travel Grant Fund run in partnership with the BFI and is responsible for international promotion of UK short film.
+Will is Curator of Contemporary Fiction Film at the BFI.
+He works in the archive ensuring contemporary film is comprehensively represented withing the national film and television collection.
+From 2011-2017 will was Senior Programme Manager for the British Council's Film department where he advised the organisation's offices in the Americas and EU Europe on their year-round film activity, creating contexts for international exchange and collaboration.
+He oversaw the Short Film Travel Grant Fund run in partnership with the BFI and was responsible for international promotion of UK short film.
 He is also a freelance project assessor and script editor.

 South Australian James was appointed Creative Director, Cork Film Festival, in May 2013.